To the Gullah Geechee, “Herbs are the feel good in food.” Pat Bacote, co-founder, Geechee Kunda Cultural Center

 Low Country Crab Boil

-The origins of the Low Country Boil go back to the cuisine of the Geechee Gullah peoples of the Sea Islands along the coasts of Georgia and South Carolina.
+The origins of the Low Country Boil go back to the cuisine of the Gullah Geechee people of the Sea Islands along the coasts of Georgia and South Carolina.
 The boil was a quick and easy way to prepare a one-pot meal.
-It’s popular all year, and is often part of Christmas celebrations.
+It’s popular all year and is often part of Christmas celebrations.

 - Old Bay seasoning to taste